 • Your TFN (Tax File Number) — or you can apply for one at the same time

-• A valid ID (driver's license, passport)
+• A valid ID (driver's licence, passport)

 • Your business name (or your own name if you're trading as a sole operator)